 Does a hospice referral mean medical treatments end?

-Hospice patients still receive medical treatments for non-terminal conditions.
-Patients agree to transition from curative treatments for their terminal illness to comfort care, which focuses on improving quality of life with the time that’s left.
-They can continue medical treatments for other, non-terminal, conditions.
+Hospice patients still receive medical treatments for their non-terminal conditions.
+Patients agree to transition from curative treatments for a terminal illness to comfort care, which focuses on improving quality of life.